 Welcome to Engineering Systems, Design and Innovation!

-Our approach is to combine deep domain knowledge and cutting-edge science with design thinking, systems thinking and strong industrial links for exploitation and technology transfer.
+Our approach is collaborative – working with leading companies, universities and agencies across the globe.
+We combine deep domain knowledge and cutting-edge science with design thinking, systems thinking and strong industrial links for exploitation and technology transfer.

 Theo Tryfonas – Deputy Head of Group – theo.tryfonas@bristol.ac.uk